Flight Radiation Calculator

 Radiation is all around us

-You need to remember that the radiation is everywhere.
-It comes from minerals in the ground, soil, water, our food and it's called background radiation.
-For example, depending what's the elevation of your place of living, you will be exposed for different annual levels of cosmic radiation:
+You need to remember that radiation is everywhere.
+It comes from minerals in the ground, soil, water, and food, called background radiation.
+For example, depending on the elevation of where you live, you will be exposed to different annual levels of cosmic radiation:

 - 1000-2000 ft – 0.05 mSv